 Special Protection

-California Government Code section 6254.21(c) requires websites to remove from public display the home address or phone number of any elected or appointed official who makes a written demand to that website.
+California Government Code section 7928.215(b) prohibits publicly displaying on the internet the home address or telephone number of any elected or appointed official who makes a written demand to not disclose that information.
 Elected and appointed officials include the following:

 • State constitutional officers